ANMOLSCRIPT/Music-App/README.md

 *As told previously this is just a UI of a Music App and not a real app that can play songs, since it is not connected to any music database of its own.*
 <br>
+**However, Updates will be there for this app from time time to make its UI better and to Add more features.**

+# Contributions

+We welcome contributions from the open-source community to help improve the Shopping List App.
+To contribute, please follow these guidelines:

+1. Fork the repository.

+2. Create a new branch for your feature or bug fix:

+`git checkout -b feature/your-feature-name`

+3. Make your changes and ensure that the codebase remains clean and well-documented.

+4. Write appropriate unit tests for your changes.

+5. Commit your changes:

+`git commit -am 'Add some feature'`

+6. Push to the branch:

+`git push origin feature/your-feature-name`

+7. Create a new pull request, describing your changes and their purpose.